asmitapoddar/nowplaying-RS-Music-Reco-FM/README.md

 ## Data

+The #nowplaying-RS dataset can be downloaded from https://zenodo.org/record/3248543.
 Since the #nowplaying-RS is an implicit dataset, the train-test splits provided contain Listening Events (LEs) with positive ratings.
 However, for model training and evaluation of Factorization Machines, negative examples are needed.
 Here, we provide the scripts that have been used to creating the final training and test sets that can be input to the FM.

 ## Environment